David-The-CS-Student/Java-Text-Based-RPG/README.md

 --To Reviewers
-This is a text based RPG with two classes Swordsman and Mage -The Application also has create new game and saving -Feature are Inventory, Equipment, Stats, Battling, Quests, Banking -Lastly it has an Admin mode a feature for testing game features
+This is a text based RPG with two classes Swordsman and Mage -The Application also has create new game and saving -Feature are Inventory, Equipment, Stats, Leveling, Battling, Quests, Banking -Lastly it has an Admin mode a feature for testing game features

 --Note--